 I’m a children’s writer and poet, with publications ranging from picture books, chapter books and young adult novels through to poetry for adults.

 My children’s writing tends to be quirky and off-beat, while my poetry is more quiet and thoughtful.
 I think perhaps the book I really want to write is the one that successfully blends all these different elements.

 I live near the ocean in Fremantle, Western Australia, but I’m a relative newcomer to the coast.
 I grew up in Bendigo, in central Victoria, and spent my childhood running wild through mullock heaps, striking it rich at least once a week on a vein of fool’s gold.
 I grew up in a TV-free household, and was one of those bookish kids, in love with words, excited by dictionaries and spelling bees.
-Luckily, I was also fairly sporty, and so was able to avoid being punched in the nose too frequently.
+I was a sporty kid too, though, and love a good balance of both.